 What noodles should be used?
 Thin rice noodles are traditional.
 They are sometimes labeled “Pad Thai noodles” but check the ingredients list in the package to make sure.
 While almost any kind of noodle can be cooked pad Thai style, if you want to get a feel of the pad Thai that hawkers peddle in every corner of Thailand, get noodles made from rice flour.

-- 150 g. of thin rice noodles, prepared according to package directions
+- 150 grams thin rice noodles prepared according to package directions

 - a bunch of mung bean sprouts

 - a small onion or two shallots peeled and thinly sliced

 - a small piece of ginger grated

 - Pad Thai sauce (see notes below)